Skip to main content

 Public URL

-Each status page gets a unique URL like pingzen.dev/status/your-slug
+Each status page gets a unique URL like pingzen.dev/status/your-slug.

 Customization